 Sharing time: To allow everyone a chance to share, we ask each person to limit their sharing to 3 minutes.
 This is a raised voice meeting so you don't need to raise your hand.
 We share starting now until the top of the hour.
 Please keep your device on mute unless you are sharing.
+Participants who unmute when not sharing might be placed in the waiting room as a precaution against 'zoom bombing'.

-Who would like to be the spiritual timekeeper? (pause for volunteer) Thank you (name).
+Who would like to be the spiritual timekeeper? (pause for volunteer) Thank you (name)